-Fish and chips in coastal Scottish town one of world's top food experiences, according to Lonely Planet
+The Bay Fish and Chips shop in coastal Scottish town wins spot in Lonely Planet's Ultimate Eatlist

 It comes as travel gurus Lonely Planet release their Ultimate Eatlist, a collection of the world’s most thrilling and famous culinary experiences.

-The Bay Fish and Chip shop, in Stonehaven, was named as Britain’s highest ranking entry, coming in at number 31.
+The Bay Fish and Chips shop, in Stonehaven, was named as Britain’s highest ranking entry, coming in at number 31.

 The list celebrates and ranks the world's top 500 food experiences and includes facts about the culture behind it, and what makes it so special.